SAP/cloud-security-services-integration-library/samples/java-security-usage-ias/README.md

 ```

 ## Access the application
 - Get an access token via `curl`.
-Make sure that you replace the placeholders `clientid`, `clientsecret` and `url` (without `https://` !!!) according to the service configuration that are stored as system environment variable `VCAP_SERVICES.identity-beta.credentials`.
+Make sure that you replace the placeholders `clientid`, `clientsecret` and `url` (without `https://` !!!) according to the service configuration that are stored as system environment variable `VCAP_SERVICES.identity.credentials`.
 You can get them using `cf env java-security-usage-ias`.

 ```
 curl -X POST \